- NAME: Cal Ripken Jr.

 - AKA: Calvin Edwin Ripken

 - ZODIAC SIGN: Virgo

 Best Known For

-Basebally player Cal Ripken, Jr. played 21 seasons for the Baltimore Orioles.
-By the time he retired in 2001, he set a new record by playing in 2,632 consecutive games.
+Basebally player Cal Ripken Jr. played 21 seasons for the Baltimore Orioles.
+By the time he retired in 2001, he'd set a new record for most consecutive games played—2,632.

 Think you know about Biography?